blaqkube/mysql-operator/docs/_index.md

 - Create a backup store 💯 in S3 and GCP storage
 - Generate a backup in the store 💥
 - Create a new instance from a backup ❤, i.e. clone an instance
+- Plug Prometheus and 🧐 Grafana
+- Send events to 🤖 Slack

 To use the MySQL operator, check the [Installation](users/installation.md) section as well as the [Resources](users/resources.md).
 After that, you are